-After mudslide, priest gets narcos’ help to build new town
+After mudslide, priest builds a new town on narco land

 “We know that the father has put his life at risk for us,” Varela said.
 “One reaches a limit where one cannot lose any more.
 We have lost everything, even fear.”

-Then, the government got involved — of at least it said it was getting involved.
+Then, the government got involved — or at least it said it was getting involved.

 Honduran President Juan Orlando Hernández visited the area in February, promising that his government would build “2,500 houses, a whole new town on a piece of land confiscated from traffickers.”
 Construction companies had been hired, and they’d start in May, he said.